ironsniper1/grok-imagine-tool-kit/README.md

 3. **Bulk Favorites Downloader** — download your entire favorites library (or a single tag) in batches, with download history so you never grab the same file twice.
 4. **Saved Prompts** — a personal prompt library you can save to and re-insert into Grok's prompt box with one click.

-All four run side by side without fighting over screen space: the Tag Manager, Downloader, and Saved Prompts buttons share one tidy bottom-right dock, and the search bar floats top-center clear of Grok's own toolbar.
+All four run side by side without fighting over screen space: the Tag Manager, Downloader, and Saved Prompts buttons live in one tidy bottom-right dock that collapses to a single **🧰 Grok Toolkit** launcher, and the search bar floats top-center clear of Grok's own toolbar.

 ---